MyNameIs-13/advent-of-code-shared/README.md

     │   ├── logger.py
     │   ├── utils.py
     │   └── ...
+    ├── .gitignore
+    ├── requirements.txt
     └── README.md
     ```

 ## Shared
 - Communication with AoC website based on https://github.com/wimglenn/advent-of-code-data
 - token must be set in `~/.config/aocd_token` https://github.com/wimglenn/advent-of-code-wim/issues/1
+- provides helper functions to solve puzzles faster i.e.:
+  - template for each daily puzzle which can be create with create_new_day.py (shared) or run_or_create_day.py (aoc)
+  - for more have a look to the templates/day.py.tpl and utils.py